tel: +48 22 499 98 98

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-• Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Additionally, miniscule components of these magnets can be problematic in medical diagnosis in case of swallowing.
+• Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets have the potential to complicate diagnosis after entering the body.

 Dust and powder from neodymium magnets are flammable.